Let’s get straight to it:

 Cobbler – “Truely Sir, in respect of a fine Workman, I am but as you would say, a Cobler.”

 Much Ado About Nothing (Act I, Scene I – First Folio – 1623)

 Claudius – “Thou think’st I am in sport, I pray thee tell me truely how thou lik’st her.”

-Since around 1700’s “truly” was used more widely in effort to harmonize the modern English orthography and the dictionary.
-Yet even in 1800’s, you could still see occasional instances of “truely”.
+Since around the 1700s “truly” was used more widely in an effort to harmonize modern English orthography and the dictionary.
+Yet even in the 1800s, you could still see occasional instances of “truely”.
 English is truly a flexible language…

 The reason to go with “truly” is rather arbitrary and was popularized by the widely acclaimed Dictionary of the English Language (1755) compiled by Samuel Johnson.